mathieutu/vue-cli-plugin-express/README.md

 **:star: Features:**

-- Included fully customizable Express Server:
+- Fully customizable Express Server:
-  - Just add your api routes into your project (with import/export support) without thinking to something else.
+  - Just add your api routes into your project (with import/export support)
-  - Optional automatic fallback to the Vue app, to serve both the api and the application with only one command.
+  - Optional automatic fallback to the Vue app.
+Serve both the api and the application with Express
-  - Optional socket.io support.
+  - Optional socket.io support
-- (soon) Included optional example routes and components.
+- :soon: Example routes and components

 ## Table of contents